curliq/Parallax-Pager/README.md

 }
 ```

-2. Initiate it and pass the ID of the viewgroup in your pager fragment that contains all the content but is
+- Initiate it and pass the ID of the viewgroup in your pager fragment that contains all the content but is
 not the root viewgroup.
 A background color must be applied to the root viewgroup and not to the container passed here.
 Example:

-The layout file of the fragments you use in the viewpager:
+(The layout file of the fragments you use in the viewpager)
 ```
 <FrameLayout
     android:id="@+id/fragmentPage_root_fl"